Back to Systems

 A research program for connecting AI agents to controlled machine interfaces while preserving observability, permission boundaries, and recoverable execution.

 Many real workflows happen outside clean APIs.
-AMR studies how agents can interact with operational software without losing auditability or control.
+AMR studies how agents can interact with operational software without losing auditability or control — the broader runtime research that bridges like GOC plug into.

 Status